 You can drop your lowest grade on a reading quiz (over ANY of the short stories) or homework assignment (worth 10 points or less)!
 Write down the assignment date and title from Skyward and come by my room by the end of the day Friday, October 1.
 You will write down the grade you want to drop on a form I have prepared.

 If you scored below a "B" on either of the grammar tests this quarter, complete at least thee review exercises from the links in the right-hand sidebar, bring them to me, and schedule a time to retake your test.
 Any retake must be completed by Friday, October 1.
 Be sure and prepare well for the retake because the retake grade will replace the original grade.

 To help all of you who are quarantined at home for a while, I am now recording classes in Teams so that you can keep up with what we're doing.
 I will probably not record every single class, but remember that you don't necessarily need to watch the video for your class period.
 Just make sure you are watching a video for the date you need.

 You all have been added to a Team for your class period.
 In that Team you will see a tab called "Class Recordings."
 You will be able to find all of the recordings you need there.
 If you have any quesitons, or if you have not been added to one of my Teams, email me to let me know.

 I hope we can all be back at school again soon.
 Stay safe and well, everybody! :)

 To help you get ready for school, I've listed the basic supplies you'll need below:

 The following are items that are not required, but would greatly help us get through the year:

-I look forward to seeing you all (in-person or virtually) soon!
+I look forward to seeing you all soon!
 In the meantime, please email me at email@example.com if you have any questions.